Skip to main content

 • If your query already has a LIMIT or TOP clause, DBHub uses the smaller value

-• Can be configured per-database in multi-database TOML configuration
+• Can be configured per-tool in TOML configuration